Nikon 1 V3 Comparison Review

 The Nikon 1 V3 is a mirrorless interchangeable lens camera that was officially introduced in March 2014 and is equipped with an one-inch sensor.
 It offers a resolution of 18.2 megapixel.

 Is the Nikon 1 V3 a good camera?
-The V3 has a Camera Elo of 2118.
+The V3 has a Camera Elo of 1993.
 This rating puts the V3 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (one inch cameras), the V3 also ranks below average. – Well, the Nikon 1 V3 is more than 5 years old, and there have been many other good digital cameras released since 2014.
+In terms of its sensor size category (one inch cameras), the V3 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Nikon 1 V3 is more than 8 years old, and there have been many other good digital cameras released since 2014.

 |Nikon 1 V3|